13 Tips for Getting Wedding Photos You Absolutely Love

 5. Confirm Your Shooter(s)

 Larger studios may have more than one photographer on staff, and depending on your contract, the lead one may not be the one shooting your day.
-Since every professional has a different style, technique and personality, you need to make sure the photographer you interview and "click" with will be the same one who works your wedding.
+Since every pro has a different style, technique and personality, you need to make sure the photographer you interview and click with will be the same person who works your wedding.
 Also, many top-notch pros include a second shooter in their packages.
 That way, one can take the formal photos while the other is capturing the cocktail hour.
 You'll also get to see two unique angles of key moments, like your first kiss as a married couple or cake cutting.

 6. Check References